-- Delivery must be provocative, engaging, and inspiring. - b.
-Content must be relevant to the audience: - An effort must be made to learn the interests, objectives, and knowledge level of participants and to match the content to these interests. - ii.
-The guide is responsible for ensuring that the information presented is being understood by participants. - c.
-Content must be organized in a thematic manner: - The guide must have a clear "topic" and "theme" in which the majority of material presented fits. - The purpose and how it fits into the overarching story must be clear to the audience.
+- a.
+Delivery must be provocative, engaging, inspiring and participatory. - b.
+Content must be relevant to the audience. - Effort must be made to learn interests, objectives, and knowledge level of participants, and to match content to these interests. - Guide is responsible for ensuring that the information presented is being understood by participants. - c.
+Content must be organized in a thematic manner. - Must have a clear "Topic" and "Theme" which fits with the majority of the presented material. - ii.
+The purpose, how it fits into the overarching story, must be clear to the audience.